KarlPreisler/rock-paper-scissors/README.md

 ## Testing
 - I have tested that this website works appropriately in the following browsers: Chrome, Firefox and Safari.
 - I confirmed that this website looks good and functions the way it should on all standard screen sizes using the devtools device toolbar.
-- I have confirmed that all headers and sections are easy to understand and readable.
+- I have confirmed that all headers and sections are legible in terms of positioning and readability.
-- No elements are distracted by background-colors, and all content is easily readable.
+- No elements are distracted by background-colors, and no images are stretched when viewed on different devices.
 - I have made sure that all functions work properly and the game works as intended.
-- I have tested that all links open in a new tab.
 - I have made sure that all buttons work as intended.
 - I have made sure that the website is responsive to all devices, using media queries to change the placement of the footer to adapt to different screen sizes.